BassJamm/BassJamm.github.io/content/posts/December2024/Diagnosing Autopilot issues/index.md

 ## Collecting Autopilot Diagnostic Logs

+> This works for a device that is being built and also after it has been built.

 How to collect diagnostic logs from a device that is building currently or has been built.

-1. Press `Shift + F10` or  `Fn + Shift + F10`, to open Command Prompt.
+1. Open Command Prompt with `Shift + F10` or `Fn + Shift + F10`.
-2. Type "PowerShell", to launch the PowerShell prompt.
+2. Type `PowerShell` and press Enter.
-3. Type , `New-Item -Path C:\ -Name Temp -ItemType Directory` to create the destination folder for the logs.
+3. Create a folder for logs, type, `New-Item -Path C:\ -Name Temp -ItemType Directory`.
-4. Type,`Set-ExecutionPolicy -ExecutionPolicy Unrestricted` to allow the script install later.
-5. Make sure your location is, `"C:\Windows\System32`", if not type  `sl C:\Windows\System32\`.
+4. Allow script execution, `Set-ExecutionPolicy -ExecutionPolicy Unrestricted`.
+5. Ensure you’re in the correct directory, `sl C:\Windows\System32\`.
-6. Run, `MdmDiagnosticsTool.exe -area Autopilot -zip C:\Temp\mdmDiag.zip`.
+6. Run the MDM diagnostics tool, `MdmDiagnosticsTool.exe -area Autopilot -zip C:\Temp\mdmDiag.zip`.
-7. Run, `Install-Script -Name Get-AutopilotDiagnostics -Scope CurrentUser`.
-8. Run, `Get-AutopilotDiagnostics.ps1 -zip C:\Temp\mdmdiag.zip`.

 ![Running the command](img/mdmdiagnosticTool.png)

+7. Install the Diagnostic script, `Install-Script -Name Get-AutopilotDiagnostics -Scope CurrentUser`.
+8. Run the diagnostics script, `Get-AutopilotDiagnostics.ps1 -zip C:\Temp\mdmdiag.zip`.

 ![The output of the steps above](img/OutputofDiags.png)

-## Autopilot Process stuck
+## Autopilot Process Stuck

-How to check should your Autopilot build be stuck for long periods of time.
+How to check if your Autopilot build is stuck for an extended period.

-Firstly, check the Autopilot Diagnostic Logs first using [this section](#collecting-autopilot-diagnostic-logs).
+First, check the Autopilot Diagnostic Logs using [this section](#collecting-autopilot-diagnostic-logs).

-If that gives you an application Id I would suggest using the section below for how to link that Id with the application.
+If the diagnostic tool indicates an application that is causing an issue from the output.
+Check the section below to the section below to find an application using it's ID.
+This has been the issue almost every time from my experience.

+> Good thing to remember is not to deploy Win32 Apps along side other types of apps such as Line Of Business apps.
+> They will often block each other from installing, deploy only Win32 apps during Autopilot and deploy everything
+> else afterwards.

 ## Finding an Application via it's Id

+### The easy way (when it works)

+> Bear in mind that this has not worked for a while.
+There is an error regarding the Enterprise App ID it is trying
+> to use.

+From step 8 in [this section](#collecting-autopilot-diagnostic-logs).
+Include the `-Online` switch and it will ask you to login to the tenant using credentials that have access to Intune.
+It'll then populate the application IDs where it can.

+### The hard way

 You'll need to grab the application ID using [this section](#collecting-autopilot-diagnostic-logs) first, then substitute your app Id into the url below.